rrag/react-stockcharts/docs/md/MOUSEPOINTER.md

 ```
 Displays the crosshair at the mouse position, the attributes of `MouseCoordinates` are self explanatory.

-`Chart` gets a few new props to indicate the y mouse pointer tooltip location and format
+`Chart` gets a few new props to indicate the y mouse pointer edge location and format
 ```html
 <Chart id={1} yMousePointerDisplayLocation="right" yMousePointerDisplayFormat={(y) => y.toFixed(2)}>
 ```